Black-Eyed Pea Hummus (Video)

 - If the hummus seems too thick, add a few tablespoons of water and process.
 (I added 2 tablespoons of water.)

-- Put hummus into serving bowl, drizzle with olive oil, and sprinkle with Sumac (or a smaller amount of paprika.)
+- Put hummus into serving bowl, drizzle with olive oil, and sprinkle with Ground Sumac (affiliate link) or a smaller amount of paprika if you don't have Sumac.

-- Serve with whole wheat pita bread.
-Hummus will keep in the fridge for at least a week.
+- Hummus will keep in the fridge for at least a week.